EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 ### What is Vue 3 composables?
 Writing repetitive code can be a real pain in the frontend development realm.
-We can use Vue 3 [composables](https://vuejs.org/guide/reusability/composables) to encapsulate and reuse stateful logic to our components.
-In this post, we will look at how we can use composables to reuse business by building invoice generator.
+We can use Vue 3 [composables](https://vuejs.org/guide/reusability/composables) to encapsulate and reuse stateful logic in our components.
+In this post, we will look at how we can use composables to reuse business logic by building an invoice generator.

 An invoice generator, simply said, is an application that creates and manages invoices.
 In this blog post, we will focus on creating Vue 3 composables to properly separte business logic while reusing it across different features.